How Do I Find a Lawyer?

 Types of Cases: Federal law does not allow LAET to represent the following people:

-- people who are in jail or prison, even if the case is not about a criminal matter,
+- people who are incarcerated in federal, state or local jail/prison, even if the case is not about a criminal matter,

-- tenants being evicted from public housing because of a drug-related offense,
+- tenants being evicted from public housing due to certain drug-related charges; and

 In addition, the law does not allow LAET to take the following types of cases: